BrandonQ3/Elk-Stack-Project-1/README.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly reliable, in addition to restricting access/traffic to the network.
-Prevent failure caused overloading and rebalances traffic in the event of an attack.
-The  Jump Box is where a user can access the environmentuser connects from a single node and this is a more secure way of monitoring the environment.
+Load balancers protect against DDos attacks.
+So if one server goes down then the load balancer redistrubtes work to other servers keeping the whole system from going down.
+An advantage of a jump box is that you have to connect to it first in order to do any administrative task.
+You can also use it to streamline maintenance of a system by only having to update the jumpbox.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.

-Monitors logs and events.
-Metricbeat collects metrics and statistics and sent the info to a chosen output location.
+Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticserach or Logstash for indexing.

+Metricbeat helps monitor servers by collecting metrics from the system and services runnign on the server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table.